logan-markewich/bm25-rs/README.md

 It works by:

 - Tracking document stats like lengths and term frequencies
-- Utilizing an inverted index for quickly finding documents that specific terms
+- Utilizing an inverted index for quickly finding documents with specific terms
-- Calculates BM25 TF and IDF at search time using subset of documents that are relevant
+- Calculates BM25 TF and IDF at search time using a subset of relevant documents from the inverted index
+- Keeps track of top-k in a binary heap for memory-efficient retrieval

 ## Usage